AlliedToasters/circle-fit/README.md

 ```

 ## Data format
 Your data must have at least two points in 2-D space.
-The algorithms in `circle-fit2` expects either
+The algorithms in `circle-fit` expects either
 a 2D List or numpy ndarray of shape `(n, 2)`, where n is the number of points in your dataset.

 All the algorithms available in this library return four values: